 Webinars have one massive selling point.
 It’s simply far more compelling to see a product in action than it is to read a review online.
 That’s why car dealerships offer test drives, rather than relying on magazines alone.

-You can use the same principle to get your email subscribers to sign up to a free webinar.
-Here, you’ll demonstrate some of your favourite products in action.
-This can be as simple as demonstrating the products features and uses, as well as your personal experience with it.
+You can use the same principle to get your email subscribers to sign up for a free webinar.
+Here, you’ll demonstrate some of your favorite products in action.
+This can be as simple as demonstrating the features and uses of the product, as well as your personal experience with it.

 You should promote each webinar for about a week in advance across all of your channels.
 This allows you to negotiate a discount with the merchant if you have a few hundred people have signed up.

-To wrap up your webinar, emphasise that this is time limited.
+To wrap up your webinar, emphasize that this is time-limited.

 For presentation, you want to avoid is coming across like one of those 90s infomercials from the shopping channels.
 Instead, a simple Google Hangout in front of a plain background will suffice.

 Depending on your time commitment, you may choose to pre-record an evergreen webinar.
 In general, though, live is always best in terms of customer engagement.
 This is where the bulk of your bottom of funnel sales will occur, so it’s worth the effort.

 And that’s your funnel in place.
 Let’s look at how to scale it.

 Once you’ve made a few sales through affiliate marketing, you can start to reinvest this money.
 The goal is to get more people into your funnel.
 This can be achieved through paid advertising on Google and Facebook.